-Projectalias from the Package manager list in the Run/Debug Configuration: NPM dialog.
-RubyMine also uses the path to the chosen package manager every time you invoke the Run 'npm install'/ Run 'yarn install' command or run an npm/Yarn script, see Running and debugging scripts for details.
+Projectalias from the Package manager list in the dialog.
+RubyMine also uses the path to the chosen package manager every time you invoke the Run 'npm install'/ Run 'yarn install'/ Run 'pnpm install' command or run an npm/Yarn/pnpm script, see Running and debugging scripts for details.

 Set up Yarn 2 in your project

-Set Yarn 1 as the default RubyMine package manager
+Set Yarn 1 or pnpm as the default RubyMine package manager

-Installing and upgrading packages on the Node.js and NPM page
+On the Node.js and NPM page that opens, select

 Code completion for package names.